mac-comp128/128-gesture-recognizer/README.md

 ### Part 2

 For part 2, your code should allow the user to draw in the user interface shown in the image below.
-We have already given you the code that creates the user interface elements in `GestureWindow`.
+We have already given you the code that creates the user interface elements in `GestureApp`.

 ![Gesture Recognizer Screenshot](./res/screenshot.png)